-It was a propos of this less-than-deep insight about a dog and a Milk-Bone that my thoughts turned to campfires this morning.
+It was apropos of this less-than-profound insight about a dog and a Milk-Bone that my thoughts turned to campfires this morning.
 Why do all creatures great and small love bacon and its aroma?
 It must be because our ancestors spent millenniums roasting flesh over fire — a human reliance on smoky meat for sustenance going back so deep into prehistory that our very DNA has coded us to crave it.
-Us, and our canine companions, who leaned in beside us around the fire glow: Dogs have been stealing the soft spot on the bed, dodging for scraps from our dinner, and getting underfoot for at least 14,000 years.
-If dogs could create cheesy internet memes, most of them would be about bacon; instead of suburban-mom T-shirts emblazoned with joke slogans about chardonnay (“Wine gets better with age!
+Us, and our canine companions, who leaned in beside us around the fire glow.
+Dogs have been stealing the soft spot on the bed, dodging for scraps from our dinner, and getting underfoot for at least 14,000 years.
+If dogs could create cheesy internet memes, most of them would be about bacon; as suburban moms wear T-shirts emblazoned with joke slogans about chardonnay (“Wine gets better with age!
 I get better with wine!”), Sweetpea would sport doggie apparel referencing Boar’s Head Extra Thick Cut (“ ‘That’s too much bacon’ — said no one ever.’ ”)

 If I think about it, I’m at my happiest around a bonfire, on the beach.
-My friend Carl Douglas of Lidingö, Sweden, told me once that he believes human civilization began at water’s edge, as tribes gathered together to drink and bathe.
+My friend Carl Douglas, in Sweden, told me once that he believes human civilization began at water’s edge, as tribes gathered together to drink and bathe.
 I’d take that thought one step further and say I believe human civilization began at water’s edge around a bonfire.
 Shoulder-to-shoulder against the dark, sharing roast meat, gossiping, singing, playing bone flutes, meeting sexy singles.

 The beach bonfire is, of course, where homo sapiens Hamptons-icanus, in youth, experience many of their firsts: first beer, first kiss, first naked night swim.
 As a teenager I attended more than my share of fires at Indian Wells, saw many a watery dawn break in the east.
 My daughter is 14 and has not yet, as far as I know, been out after nightfall at a beach bonfire, but I expect this will happen before summer’s end.
 As her mother and a bonfire enthusiast myself, I’m of two minds about this.
 No creeping into the dunes, dear!
 No vaping!
 No hard alcohol!
 Definitely no disrobing!